Order your copy today!

 How Mosquito Got His NameA finalist for the 2020 National Magazine Award for fiction and an earlier version of the story earned third prize in the Okanagan Short Story contest.
 It also appears in Bawaajigan: Stories of Power.

-Gord is Nłeɂkepmx, a member of the Lytton First Nation, and has earned an MA in English Literature & Creative Writing from the University of Windsor (2020).
+Gord is Nłeɂkepmx, a member of the Lytton First Nation, and earned an MA in English Literature & Creative Writing from the University of Windsor (2020).

 He isn’t the oldest emerging writer in the world, but he’s up there.